Gozargah/gozargah.github.io/marzban/en/docs/marzban-node.md

 1. In the `Name` section, choose your desired name for the node.
 2. Enter the IP address of the node in the `Address` section.
 3. Leave default connection ports for the node including `Port` and `API Port` unchanged.
+4. In the `Usage Ratio` section, you can change the node consumption coefficient.
+The default value is `1`.
-4. If you want your Marzban Node's host to be added for all inbounds as a new host, checkmark `Add this node as a new host for every inbound`.
+5. If you want your Marzban Node's host to be added for all inbounds as a new host, checkmark `Add this node as a new host for every inbound`.

 ::: tip Note
 You can disable this checkmark and manually add the Node server IP only for necessary connections as a host in the `Host Settings` section.